neocortix/ncscli/COMMANDLINE.md

 Specifically, do these steps one time, as a setup:
 1. create a file called myNcsAuthToken (or any name that makes sense to you)
-2. insert just one line into the file, containing --authToken=YourAuthTokenHere
+2. insert just one line into the file, containing --authToken=YourAuthTokenHere (no spaces)
 3. set the ownership and permissions on the file, as appropriate for your situation

 Then, you can use a reference to that file each time you run an ncs command, like this.